mapbender/mapbender-documentation/en/architecture/components.rst

   :align: center
   :target: http://symfony.com/

-Symfony2 is a full object oriented PHP Web Development Framework.
+Symfony is a full object oriented PHP Web Development Framework.
 It builds blocks for all modern web application needs.
 It is a collection of software and a development methodology.
 It relies on the philosophy of building blocks.
 It is optimized for speed.
 It uses Byte Code Cache.

 Here comes just a list of some components Symfony offers: